-After dealing with all of 2020’s issues and a delayed F1 season superbly, they shouldn’t have any problem getting F1 2021 ready for late June.
+After dealing with all of 2020’s issues and a delayed F1 season superbly, Codemasters shouldn’t have any problem getting F1 2021 ready for the release date.

 Players can also expect a Deluxe Edition with a few days early access to be on offer.

 The introduction of the driver/team owner mode revolutionised F1 2020, but what could Codemasters have in store for year 2 of the mode?

 Fans have been clamouring for an improved livery editor which we are certainly hoping for too.
 We would also love to see team personnel like a Chief Technical Director or Aerodynamic Designer included in your hiring and firing as your team develops.

 The first trailer for F1 2021 contained a teaser for Braking Point, a brand-new story mode featuring arch-nemesis Devon Butler.

 Codemasters appears to be focusing on improving its multiplayer offering for F1 2021.

 Rumours surrounding an in-game arena to watch F1 Esports and Challengers events have emerged and if true, could be an extremely welcome addition to the game.

 As for multiplayer, it looks like the same modes and playlists from F1 2020 will feature.

 There are no new teams coming onto the grid in F1 2021, but two teams are changing their name.